mbgoseco/data-structures-and-algorithms/Data-Structures/LinkedList/README.md

 -New nodes are added and values assigned in one method call at O(i) time to linked list of O(n) space.
 Linked list is searched and displayed at O(n) time.

 ## API
--Insert(int value) - Takes in an integer and creates a new node instance and assigns it the value of that integer.
-Also assigns its Next property to the last node, and assigns Head to the newest node.
+-Insert(int value) - Takes in an integer and creates a new node instance with that value and assigns it to the Head of the linked list.

 -Includes(int value) - Given an integer, it determines whether or not the number exists as a value in the linked list.
 Returns true or false.

 -Print() - Prints the values of the entire linked list to the console.
+If no nodes are present, it informs the user there is nothing to display.